2010 Icelandic Cup

-2010 Visa-Bikar was the 51st season of the Icelandic national football cup.
+The 2010 Visa-Bikar was the 51st season of the Icelandic national football cup.
 It began on 7 May 2010 and ended with the final on 14 August 2010 at Laugardalsvöllur.
 The winners qualified for the second qualifying round of the 2011–12 UEFA Europa League.

 First round

 The First Round consisted of 38 teams from the lower Icelandic divisions and eight teams from the third division.
 The matches were played between 7 and 9 May 2010.